LShirohana/Lily-Anti-Cheat/readme.md

 ### THIS IS A WORK IN PROGRESS!

 ## Info
-This is an anti-cheat written for GFL, licensed to them by Lily (STEAM_0:1:8115)
+This is an anti-cheat written for myself, licensed to no-one by Lily (STEAM_0:1:8115)

 ## How to use?